Kubernetes for business in a nutshell

-Content that would focus on the business or marketing aspects of the technology appears only sporadically, and in the Czech environment you hardly see any at all.
+Content that would focus on the business or marketing aspects of the technology appears only sporadically, and in the Czech environment, you hardly see any at all.
 Because I'm not a technician myself, but still a big fan of Kubernetes, I'd like to share my point of view.
 Even if you end up never using Kubernetes actively, there are a few things that are good to know about it.
 It can provide a business with a wide range of benefits and make things that used to be a complete fantasy just a few years ago possible - for example, the developer writes the code, presses the button, everything works smoothly, and your app generates profits.

 What is Kubernetes and what does it have to do with containers?

 But what is Kubernetes actually?
-Kubernetes is an open source system for orchestration (management) of application containers.
+Kubernetes is an open-source system for orchestration (management) of application containers.
 To explain it simply, try to imagine the container as something that your app is "packaged" or “wrapped” in and without which it would not work in the system.
 You can find a precise definition of containers here.
 I will discuss the benefits of containerisation in another article, so let's skip it for now.
 Now let's assume that you are using the containers, for whatever reasons you might have for choosing this solution.

-In most cases, a large application consists of many containers (and a number of smaller applications wrapped in them) - such as a web server, database, cache, etc. With a number of such applications, the amount of containers that you need to look after, monitor and sort rises.
+In most cases, a large application consists of many containers (and a number of smaller applications wrapped in them) - such as a web server, database, cache, etc. With a number of such applications, the number of containers that you need to look after, monitor and sort rise.
 Kubernetes enters the game here to manage the containers.
 To better understand this, let's use a business analogy here.
 Just as a company cannot work efficiently without employees being led by someone who determines their goals, the containers cannot work properly without Kubernetes leadership.

 5+1 Benefits of Kubernetes for your business.